Rel Primer: Basic Syntax

 .

-When you copy the relation you can extend it by using multiple square brackets on the left-hand side:
+Before giving a name to the relation, you can extend it by using multiple square brackets on the left-hand side:

 // read query